Topshelf/Topshelf/readme.md

 ### Contributing

-1. `git config --global core.autoclrf false`
-3. Make a pull request
+Make a pull request towards the `develop` branch.

 ### Source